megaease/easeagent/README.md

 mvn clean package
 ```

-A generated `./build/target/hexdecteam-javagent.jar` is the java agent jar with all the dependencies.
+A generated `./build/target/easeagent.jar` is the java agent jar with all the dependencies.

 # Usage

 ```
-java -javaagent:hexdecteam-javagent.jar ...
+java -javaagent:easeagent.jar ...
 ```

 # To be continued